alecbiela/abwd-model-viewer/README.md

 ### Style
 * Scene Background Color: Flat color to be displayed behind the model.
 The default value is transparent, but the model viewer's skybox essentially makes it white by default.
 * Responsive Sizing: Enable responsive scaling of the model viewer based on screen size.
 The viewer will take up 100% of the width of its parent container (if possible) but will not extend past 80% of the screen's height (to allow room for touch-based scrolling).
 * Width and Height: If responsive sizing is disabled, you may explicitly set a width and height of the model viewer, using pixels (`px`) or percent (`%`) values.
 Note that using percentages without explicit width/height settings on the block's container may produce unexpected results.
+Width and Height are **required** if responsive sizing is turned off.

 ### Accessibility
 * Enable Accessible Descriptions: Allows for fine-tuned accessible descriptions of the model; if enabled, you may summarize or describe individual parts of the model for users of assistive technologies, as well as set customized interaction prompt text.